girlbossceo/conduwuit/README.md

 #### What is Matrix?
 [Matrix](https://matrix.org) is an open network for secure and decentralized communication.
 Users from every Matrix homeserver can chat with users from all other Matrix servers.
-You can even use bridges (also called Matrix appservices) to communicate with users outside of Matrix, like a community on Discord.
+You can even use bridges (also called Matrix Appservices) to communicate with users outside of Matrix, like a community on Discord.

 #### What is the goal?